startinganitcarrer/Active-Directory-Lab/README.md

 - How to plan and configure Azure Virtual Networks and subnets for secure communication
 - How to deploy Windows Server VMs as Domain Controllers and configure static IPs
 - How to install AD DS, promote a Domain Controller, and create a new forest
-- How to create Organizational Units and users for enterprise-like structure
+- How to create Organizational Units and users for enterprise like structure
 - How to deploy a client VM and join it to the domain
 - How to troubleshoot domain join and DNS-related issues
 - Practical understanding of enterprise-level IT administration and helpdesk-ready skills